 USCIS, in response to the rapidly changing environment in public health, released this statement regarding the application process: Effective March 18, U.S. Citizenship and Immigration Services is suspending in-person services at its field offices, asylum offices, and Application Support Centers (ASCs) to help slow the spread of Coronavirus Disease 2019 (COVID-19).
 This suspension of services will be effective until at least April 1.
 In the meantime, USCIS will provide limited emergency services.
 Please call the Contact Center for assistance with emergency services.

 USCIS field offices will send notices to applicants and petitioners with scheduled appointments and naturalization ceremonies impacted by this closure.
-USCIS asylum offices will send interview cancellation notices and automatically reschedule asylum interviews.
+Asylum offices will send interview cancellation notices and automatically reschedule asylum interviews.
 When the interview is rescheduled, asylum applicants will receive a new interview notice with the new time, date and location of the interview.
-When USCIS again resumes normal operations, USCIS will automatically reschedule ASC appointments due to office closure.
+When USCIS again resumes normal operations, and will automatically reschedule ASC appointments due to office closure.
 You will receive a new appointment letter in the mail.
 Individuals who had InfoPass or other appointments must reschedule through the USCIS Contact Center once field offices are open to the public again.
 Please check to see if your field office has been reopened before reaching out to the USCIS Contact Center.

 Education and precautions are the strongest tools against infection.
 Get the latest facts by visiting the Centers for Disease Control and Prevention’s COVID-19 website.
 Continue to practice good health habits, refrain from handshakes or hugs as greetings, and wash hands and clean surfaces appropriately.
 USCIS will provide further updates as the situation develops and will continue to follow CDC guidance.
 Please also visit uscis.gov/coronavirus for updates.

-Call Us Today for a free over-the-phone consultation.
+Call Us Today for a consultation.